chetnashah/cppwork/languageNotes.md

 #### passing arrays to functions

-Passing arrays to funtions decays the pointer at function definition side
+Passing arrays to funtions decays the pointer at function definition side, and does not copy the whole array.
+This behavior is inherited from C.

 ```cpp
 void arraytaker(std::string strArr[]) {// strArr is decayed into a pointer, even if there is a number in the square braces